Case Study: E-commerce Price Monitoring Agency Scales to 5M Daily SKU Scrapes With Residential Proxies

 The Challenge

 • Success rate collapse.
-Datacenter IPs were being blocked at increasing rates on the major retail targets, particularly on platforms running Akamai Bot Manager and Cloudflare's advanced bot protection.
+Datacenter IPs were being blocked at increasing rates on the major retail targets, especially on platforms running Akamai Bot Manager and Cloudflare's advanced bot protection.
 The effective success rate dropped from 92% to roughly 67% over six months.

 The Evaluation